electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 [USB.Device](DriverDevelopmentGuide.md#usbdevice-class) class provides a number of APIs to interact and manages devices.
-For example, `USB.Device.getEndpointZero` returns a special control [endpoint 0](DriverDevelopmentGuide.md#usbcontrolendpoint-class) that can be used to configure the device by trasfering messages of a special format through this endpoint.
+For example, `USB.Device.getEndpointZero` returns a special control [endpoint 0](DriverDevelopmentGuide.md#usbcontrolendpoint-class) that can be used to configure the device by transferring messages of a special format through this endpoint.
 The format of such messages is out the scope of this document.
 Please refer to [USB specification](http://www.usb.org/) for more details.